Ogemdi Nwagbuo: College career

+Nwagbuo signed with Michigan State.
+As a junior, he appeared in all 12 games in 2006, including starts in the first six games at defensive tackle and totaled 23 tackles (10 solos, 13 assists).
+As a senior, Nwagbuo started 12 games at nose tackle after serving as part-time starter on the defensive line in 2006.
+He started 18 career games and had 31 tackles, 4.5 tackles for losses and one sack in 2007.

 Professional career

 Nwagbuo was signed by the New York Giants as an undrafted free agent in 2008.

 Nwagbuo worked at Enterprise Rent-a-Car, but was later signed as a practice player by the San Diego Chargers.
 He later gained a spot on the team's active roster.

 On December 9, 2009, Nwagbuo was placed on Injured Reserve due to an ankle injury.

 Nwagbuo was released by the Chargers during roster cuts on September 3, 2011, but he was re-signed on September 12.
 He was waived again on November 1.

 On December 6, 2011, Nwagbuo was signed by the Carolina Panthers.

 He was signed by the Detroit Lions on December 19, 2012, when Nick Fairley was placed on IR.

 On December 30, 2013, Nwagbuo was signed by the Cincinnati Bengals.

 On May 30, 2014, Nwagbuo was waived by the Bengals.